fatihguzel/node-package-cleaner/README.md

 `node-package-cleaner` is a tool that helps you optimize your `package.json` by identifying and removing unused npm packages from your project.
 It helps reduce package size and speeds up build times by eliminating unnecessary dependencies.

+## Development Stage:

+Please note that this library is currently in development.
+Features and functionality may change as we work towards a stable release.
+We appreciate your feedback and contributions during this phase.

 ## Features

 - **Detect Unused Packages:** Automatically finds npm packages in your project that are not being used.